-This web site describes the GED program for high school age students between the ages 16 and 17 years old only.
-This program is part of PWCS's Office of Student Management and Alternative Programs (OSMAP).
+This website describes the GED® program for high school age students between the ages 16 and 17 years old only.
+This program is part of the Prince William County Public Schools Office of Student Management and Alternative Programs (OSMAP).

-Students must go to their base school guidance office and complete a current registration form for the 2012-2013 school year GED program.
+Students must go to their base school guidance office and complete a current registration form for the 2015-2016 school year GED® program.

-GED, best known as a test of General Education Development is a national alternative educational program leading to a certificate of achievement from the State of Virginia as an alternative to a regular high school diploma.
+The General Education Development or GED® is a national alternative educational program leading to a certificate of achievement from the State of Virginia which is equivalent to a regular high school diploma.

-The student's success in obtaining their GED is based solely on their ability to pass the exam.
-Therefore the major focus of the program is to prepare students by building their competencies in writing, math, science, social studies, and literature to successfully pass the GED exam.
+The student's success in obtaining the GED® is based solely on the student’s ability to pass the exam.
+Therefore, the major focus of the program is to prepare students by building their competencies in writing, math, science, social studies, and literature to successfully pass the GED® test.

-Students will also participate in teacher led classroom instruction in math, writing, critical reading, basic concepts, vocational and career planning.
+Students will also participate in a teacher led classroom instruction in math, writing, science, social studies, critical reading, and vocational and career planning.